clintjedwards/gofer/documentation/src/ref/pipeline_configuration/README.md

     )
 ```

-We user the WithTasks function to add multiple tasks and then we use the SDK's `NewCustomTask` function to create a task.
-You can see we give the task an ID, much like our pipeline earlier, and then we specify which image we want to use.
-We also
+We used the WithTasks function to add multiple tasks and then we use the SDK's `NewCustomTask` function to create a task.
+You can see we:

+- Give the task an ID, much like our pipeline earlier.
+- Specify which image we want to use.
+- Tack on a description.
-tack on a description and then specify the command.
+- And then finally specify the command.

 To tie a bow on it, we add the `.Finish()` function to specify that our pipeline is in it's final form.